sdiehl/wiwinwlh/tutorial.md

 --------------

-Similar to how Functors can be automatically derived, many instances of Foldable for types of kind `* -> *` have instances that simply derive the functions:
+Similar to how Functors can be automatically derived, many instances of Foldable for types of kind `* -> *` have instances that derive the functions:

 * `foldMap`
 * `foldr`
 * `null`

-By simply deriving the boilerplate function over subexpression type with the single parameter term.
-For instance if we have a custom rose tree and binary tree implementation we can automatically derive the fold functions for these datatypes automatically.
+For instance if we have a custom rose tree and binary tree implementation we can automatically derive the fold functions for these datatypes automatically for us.

 ~~~~ {.haskell include="src/04-extensions/folding.hs"}
 ~~~~